Open-Model-Initiative/OMI-Data-Pipeline/GETTING_STARTED.md

 You will also need to manually copy the `.env.template` file in `modules/odr_frontend` to a `.env` file in the same folder, and make matching updates.

-To create the required data and tables you'll need to run `task data:migrate`

 # Running The Local Environment

 To start your virtual environment, run `task activate-venv` or `source ./venv/bin/activate`

 Then to start all the required services, run `task dev`

-This will spin up the required front end, api, and database components.
+This will spin up the required front end, api, and database containers.

+Before the site will 'work' you will need to run `task data:migrate` to create the required data and tables

 By default, you will have the following: